thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 other of my hosts via SSH.
 Yes, the Tailscale app works even in Crostini, sadly without MagicDNS, so you need to use the internal Tailscale IPs instead.

-Until Google decides to give us a proper VM in Android or release a hybrid Chromebook device with better specs, this small Chromebook will probably stay as my travel companion, and is one of my favorite devices.
+Until Google decides to give us a proper VM or user namespaces in Android or release a hybrid Chromebook device with better specs, this small Chromebook will probably stay as my travel companion, and is one of my favorite devices.